 When Jesus looks at our lives, He expects to find our faith lived out in authenticity.

-Question: What motivates you to bear much fruit for God?
+Tell me what you think: What motivates you to bear much fruit for God?
 To leave a comment, just click here.